-Lack of communication refers to poor communication that leads to insufficient team knowledge, regular conflict, low employee self-esteem and ineffective teamwork.
+Lack of communication refers to poor communication that leads to insufficient team knowledge, regular conflict, low employee self-esteem, emotional intelligence and ineffective teamwork.
 The employee engagement and communication skills of people interacting with each other are zero in such a scenario and this stops a business entity as well as everyone associated with it from reaching their full potential.

 Communication is an important part of workplace culture and includes the exchange of ideas and information through words, behaviour, sign, symbols, expression and body language via texts, email, video call, phone call, chatting and face-to-face talks.
 Any disturbance in this infrastructure will create innumerable problems and this is why it has become very important for organizations and their employees to encourage better communication for enhanced productivity.